stonybrook-lin539/main/source/main/02_ngrams_linguistics/00_ngrams.md

 Are we allowed to mix bigrams and trigrams this way?
 More generally, can every negative $n$-gram grammar also contain $k$-grams, where $k < n$?
 Could this create inconsistencies, or make negative $n$-gram grammars more powerful?
+The answers is not obvious at this point.

 ::: exercise
 Consider the formal language where all strings are sequences of *a*, *b*, and *c* such that